WhatToBecome

 Ease of Use

 Babbel is a user-friendly app.
-You’ll find all the important information on the website, including tips and tricks for learning languages.
+You’ll find all the critical information on the website, including tips and tricks for learning languages.
 The information about individual courses and the list of languages you can choose are both presented at the bottom of the page.

 The Help by Topic section takes on the role of an FAQ page.
 There you’ll find all the essential information about payment, subscriptions, technical support, and other topics in the form of articles.